matrix-construct/construct/doc/STYLE.md

 > ```
 >

-* Use allman style for complex/long initialization statements.
-It's like a function returning the value to your new object; it is easier to read then one giant line.
+* Use Allman style for complex/long initialization statements.
+It's like a function returning the value to your new object; it is easier to read than one giant line.

 > ```C++
 > const auto sum